HVIP Program Definitions Guide

 Incomplete Vehicle

-“Incomplete Vehicle” for the purposes of HVIP and as defined by the Federal Transit Administration, “an assemblage of components consisting of, as a minimum, frame and chassis structure, powertrain, steering system, suspension system, and braking system – to the extent that those systems are to be part of a completed vehicle.”
+As defined by the Federal Transit Administration, it’s an assemblage of components consisting of, as a minimum, frame and chassis structure, powertrain, steering system, suspension system, and braking system, to the extent that those systems are to be part of a completed vehicle.

 Incremental Cost